quay/claircore/README.md

 # Usage

-Two packages exist `libscan` and `libvuln`.
+Two packages exist `libindex` and `libvuln`.
 These modules export the methods for scanning and image for packages and matching the results of the scan to vulnerabilities respectively.

-## libscan usage
+## libindex usage

-The libscan module exports a single interface
+The libindex module exports a single interface
 ```
-type Libscan interface {
+type Libindex interface {
-	// Scan performs an async scan of a manifest and produces a claircore.ScanReport.
+	// Scan performs an async scan of a manifest and produces a claircore.IndexReport.
 	// Errors encountered before scan begins are returned in the error variable.
-	// Errors encountered during scan are populated in the Err field of the claircore.ScanReport
+	// Errors encountered during scan are populated in the Err field of the claircore.IndexReport
-	Scan(ctx context.Context, manifest *claircore.Manifest) (ResultChannel <-chan *claircore.ScanReport, err error)
+	Index(ctx context.Context, manifest *claircore.Manifest) (ResultChannel <-chan *claircore.IndexReport, err error)
-	// ScanReport tries to retrieve a claircore.ScanReport given the image hash.
+	// IndexReport tries to retrieve a claircore.IndexReport given the image hash.
 	// bool informs caller if found.
-	ScanReport(hash string) (*claircore.ScanReport, bool, error)
+	IndexReport(hash string) (*claircore.IndexReport, bool, error)
 }
 ```
 Creating an instance
 ```
-opts := &libscan.Opts{
+opts := &libindex.Opts{
-    DataStore: libscan.Postgres,
+    DataStore: libindex.Postgres,
     ConnString: "postgres://host:port",
-    ScanLock: libscan.PostgresSL,
+    ScanLock: libindex.PostgresSL,
     // see definition for more configuration options
 }
-lib := libscan.New(opts)
+lib := libindex.New(opts)
 ```
-call libscan with a populated Manifest
+call libindex with a populated Manifest
 ```
 m := &claircore.Manifest{
     ...